Kamala Mills fire: Hospital says all deaths due to asphyxiation

 -

-Nearly all the 14 deaths, which includes 11 women, in Kamala Mills fire incident, had happened due to asphyxiation and a proper exit-plan could have saved those lives, said the Mumbai hospital, where bodies of the victims were sent for autopsy, on Friday.
+Nearly all the 14 deaths, which includes 11 women, in Kamala Mills fire incident had happened due to asphyxiation and a proper exit-plan could have save those lives, said the Mumbai hospital, where bodies of the victims were sent for autopsy, on Friday.

 At least 14 people were killed and many others were injured after a fire broke out in a rooftop restaurant in the Kamla Mills compound in Lower Parel area in the wee hours of Friday.